NIST Risk Management Framework (RMF)

 Text

-The National Institute of Standards and Technology (NIST) and the United States Department of Defense (DoD) worked together to establish a unified cybersecurity framework for the Federal Government.
-This is called the Risk Management Framework (RMF).
+NIST and the United States Department of Defense (DoD) worked together to establish a unified cybersecurity framework for the Federal Government.
+This is what became the NIST RMF.
 The RMF was designed to help federal agencies meet the strict demands of policies like The Privacy Act of 1974 and the Federal Information Security Modernization Act of 2014 (FISMA), although its broad application and comprehensive security foundation have since made it popular among private enterprises as well.

 NIST RMF Compliance: Who Needs to Comply?